stolostron/kui-web-terminal/README.md

 ## How to build

-_The .travis.yml is always a good place to reference the build steps as well._
+_The .travis.yml is always a good place to reference the build steps._

 ### Prerequisites:
 Before building images, you will need to download all executables and plugins: